 - You need to change the sound output device if you want to hear sound from the device connected to a port, such as the HDMI output port, optical output port, or headphones jack.
-For the detailed procedure, see How do I change the sound output device? (page 204). - □ If you still hear no sound from the sound output device, follow these steps: - 1 Follow steps 1 to 4 in How do I change the sound output device? (page 204). - 2 On the Playback tab, select the HDMI or S/PDIF icon and click Properties. - 3 Click the Advanced tab. - 4 Select the sample rate and bit depth (for example, 48000 Hz, 16 bit) which the device supports. - 5 Click OK.
+For the detailed procedure, see How do I change the sound output device? (page 177). - □ If you still hear no sound from the sound output device, follow these steps: - 1 Follow steps 1 to 4 in How do I change the sound output device? (page 177). - 2 On the Playback tab, select the HDMI or S/PDIF icon and click Properties. - 3 Click the Advanced tab. - 4 Select the sample rate and bit depth (for example, 48000 Hz, 16 bit) which the device supports. - 5 Click OK.

-How do I output the Dolby Digital or DTS sound through an S/PDIF or HDMI-compatible device?
+How do I output the Dolby Digital or DTS sound through an HDMI-compatible device?

-To output the Dolby Digital or DTS sound from a disc through an S/PDIF or HDMI-compatible device connected to your computer, follow these steps:
+To output the Dolby Digital or DTS sound from a disc through an HDMI-compatible device connected to your computer, follow these steps:

 - 1 Click Start and Control Panel.

 - 2 Click Hardware and Sound.

 - 3 Click Manage audio devices under Sound.

-- 4 On the Playback tab, select the optical out or HDMI icon and click Properties.
+- 4 On the Playback tab, select the HDMI icon and click Properties.

 - 5 Click the Supported Formats tab.

 - 6 Click to select the DTS Audio and Dolby Digital check boxes.

 - 7 Click OK.